buildtesters/buildtest/docs/setup.rst

 buildtest version (``buildtest -V``)
 -------------------------------------

-You can check the current version of buildtest by running the following
+You can check the current version of buildtest by running the following:

 ::

-    (siddis14-TgVBs13r) buildtest-framework[master !x?] $ buildtest -V
+    $ buildtest -V
     buildtest version:  0.6.3